nrwl/nx/nx-dev/nx-dev/public/documentation/generated/cli/workspace-lint.md

 ---
 title: 'workspace-lint - CLI command'
-description: 'Lint nx specific workspace files (nx.json, workspace.json) and check existence of the configured packages and apps.
-Note: To exclude files from this lint rule, you can add them to the `.nxignore` file'
+description: 'Lint nx specific workspace files (nx.json, workspace.json), checks if your configuration and your source code are in sync.
+This command identifies projects with no files in the configured project root folder, as well as files that are not part of any projects in the workspace.
+Note: To exclude files from this lint rule, you can add them to the `.nxignore` file.'
 ---

 # workspace-lint

-Lint nx specific workspace files (nx.json, workspace.json) and check existence of the configured packages and apps.
-Note: To exclude files from this lint rule, you can add them to the `.nxignore` file
+Lint nx specific workspace files (nx.json, workspace.json), checks if your configuration and your source code are in sync.
+This command identifies projects with no files in the configured project root folder, as well as files that are not part of any projects in the workspace.
+Note: To exclude files from this lint rule, you can add them to the `.nxignore` file.

 ## Usage